 In these conflicts, coordinated air and missile strikes on air defense systems, communications and air-bases allowed the United States to control the skies, leaving their adversaries blind and virtually defenseless.

 The PLA has set out to ensure it would not suffer this fate, military experts said.

 CHINA BUILDING UP AIR DEFENCES

-Underpinning its defences, China has built a hardened, integrated air defence system bristling with batteries of Russian-made and locally produced surface-to-air missiles.
+Underpinning its defenses, China has built a hardened, integrated air defense system bristling with batteries of Russian-made and locally produced surface-to-air missiles.